 Massive opportunities reside in China through the development of optimum route-to-market.
 Efficiencies can result in more than doubling of commercial margins, while greatly improving channel penetration, brand positioning, points of sale control and customer relationships.
 Our client is one of the most successful brewers in the world, with increased revenue of 29% in 2009-2010.
 The company showed a very high level of profitability, with a record EBITDA.

-The expansion in China was fuelled by a policy of intense acquisition.
+The expansion in China was fueled by a policy of intense acquisition.
 China presented a great opportunity for growth as the biggest beer market in the world, with a very low per capita consumption and very low end-prices in comparison to similar markets in the world.
 However, our client’s market share was only at 15% – leaving a great deal of room for improvement.

 So what exactly was the problem?
 Well, a lagging growth rate, behind the market by far.
 In fact, while the beer market was growing by 12%, we were flat.